-Hakuba ski resort consists of nine ski areas including; Hakuba Sanosaka, Hakuba Goryu, Hakuba 47, Happo One, Iwatake, Minekata, Tsugaike, Hakuba Norikura, and Hakuba Cortina, this huge resort offers some of the steepest, challenging and expansive terrain in Japan.
-With an average snowfall of 10 meters per season, its's no wonder that Hakuba is a hugely popular snow destination.
+Hakuba Valley consists of nine ski areas including; Hakuba Goryu, Hakuba 47, Happo One, Hakuba Iwatake, Tsugaike Kogen, Hakuba Norikura, Hakuba Cortina, Jigatake and Kashimayari, this huge resort offers some of the steepest, challenging and expansive terrain in Japan.
+With an average snowfall of 10 metres per season, it's no wonder that Hakuba is a hugely popular snow destination.

 Hakuba Snow & Weather Forecast